Tree command is a useful Linux utility to list files and directories graphically,

 There are situations such as,

-- You want to keep the number of packages to the minimum, such as a docker image/container.
+- You want to keep the number of packages minimum, such as a docker image/container.

 - Installation of the package is not permitted, or you do not have sudo or root access

-There you can use inbuilt Linux commands instead of tree.
+There you can use inbuilt Linux commands instead of the tree.
 Solutions mentioned here will not require sudo access package installation.
+If you prefer to install the tree command instead of alternatives, please refer to this guide: how to install tree in Ubuntu.

 #1.
-First alternative for the tree command: find
+The first alternative for the tree command is “find”

 Use the find command.
-Let us see an example for find command:
+Let us see an example of the find command:

 .